ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 ## < Blue Estate The Game > PC lightgun aiming sample config

 Follow the instructions of [lightgun emulation option 1](#option-1-lightgun-emulation-replacing-mouse), and assign keys to suit the game.
-In game's Controls settings, switch to Mouse, set Mouse in Raw Mode to Yes, Gestures with the Mouse to Yes.
+In game's Controls settings, switch controller to Mouse, set Mouse in Raw Mode to Yes, Gestures with the Mouse to Yes.

 <br>